 People who experience repeated high blood sugar levels due to the dawn phenomenon should see a doctor to prevent these consequences.

 The Somogyi effect is another possible cause of high blood sugar in the morning.
-Not all scientists agree that this effect is real, but those who do say it happens when blood sugar levels drop too low.

 For example, if a person who takes insulin or medication to lower blood sugar levels does not eat a regular bedtime snack, or if they take too much insulin, their blood sugar levels may drop during the night.